klee/klee.github.io/projects.md

   In general, because KLEE is dealing with expressions which result from dynamic execution traces, many expressions end up having constant components.
 This means we can frequently apply the same optimizations a compiler would do, but to much greater effect because we are more likely to see constant values.
 For reference, see the kinds of optimizations done by LLVM's `InstCombine` pass [here](http://llvm.org/viewvc/llvm-project/llvm/trunk/lib/Transforms/InstCombine/).

-  The bulk of this project involves defining a good framework for us to apply optimizations to expressions, and for deciding when to attempt tooptimization expressions.
+  The bulk of this project involves defining a good framework for us to apply optimizations to expressions, and for deciding when to attempt to optimize expressions.